Why do thousands choose Envirotech?

-We are a fully licensed, certified, and insured company that offers a full range of mold/Lead testing and removal services, from remediation to HPD and DOH violation removal, we can do it all A-Z. Our goal is to leave you feeling safe and healthy, as well as less worried about any HPD violations you may have.
+We are a fully licensed, EPA certified, and insured company that offers a full range of Mold, Lead, Asbestos testing and removal services, from remediation to HPD and DOH violation removal, we can do it all A-Z. Our goal is to leave you feeling safe and healthy, as well as less worried about any HPD violations you may have.

 Our Services Include:

 Mold Assessment | Mold Removal | Lead Abatement | Lead XRF Testing | Local Law 31 Testing | HPD Lead and Mold Violation Removal.
 Asbestos ACP-5 Inspection, Asbestos Abatement.

 Envirotech provided an excellent service for us in removing mold and lead violations.
 They also did the XRF testing for local law 31 at a lower price than anyone else I found.
 Highly recommend this company.
 Honest and Reliable.

 I have been using this company for several months now for lead and mold violations as well as XRF testing.
 They always show up on the day scheduled, and if they can't make it, they communicate with me, and we reschedule.
 Stephanie and Chavie are great and are always available for any questions or concerns I may have.
 I definitely recommend them!

 I was looking to do lead removal/ abatement, so I called them, and Jacob was very helpful.
 He provided me with Xrf lead testing for my Brooklyn properties and even offered us help with our HPD mold violations.
 Great company and has good pricing too.
 Highly recommended.

 Envirotech Mold & Lead Specialists is a fully licensed DEP and EPA certified, and insured company in Brooklyn, NY.
 We offer a full range of mold/lead testing and removal services.
 This includes all necessary processes to remediate all mold and lead HPD and DOHMH violations on your property.